Fabric Initialization and Switch Discovery

 Node ID

-Required: Enter a number greater than 100.
-The first 100 IDs are reserved for Cisco Application Policy Infrastructure Controller (APIC) appliance nodes.
+Required: Enter a number greater than one hundred.
+The first one hundred IDs are reserved for Cisco Application Policy Infrastructure Controller (APIC) appliance nodes.

 Note